 BiographyHe was born John Cecil Pringle on July 10th, 1899 in Logan, Utah into a show-business family.
-His parents were stock company actors and young Jack, as he was known, was often separated from them and suffered a lonely and abusive childhood.
+His parents were stock company actors and young Jack, as he was known, was often separated from them and suffered a lonely, neglected childhood.

 He made some extremely popular films including 'The Merry Widow' and 'His Hour' and, in 1925, 'The Big Parade' which became one of the most successful silent movies ever.
 In 1926 he was chosen by Lillian Gish to co-star with her in 'La Bohème' and when, in the same year, Rudolph Valentino, his only serious competitor as a romantic leading man, died, John was left on top of the movie world, the highest paid actor in Hollywood.